 Professional Experience provides students with practical application and skill development in a professional setting.
 Internships, nursing and athletic training clinicals, and student teaching experiences prepare students for their future careers.
 The Career Services Office assists students with resumes, cover letters and internships, as well as full-time placement in corporations, organizations and with alumni partners.
-For more information on our Career and Internship Center, go to culver.edu/campus-life/ student-success-center.
+Visit our website for more information on our Career and Internship Center.